It4innovations/hyperqueue/docs/alloc.md

 The goal of automatic allocation is to autonomously allocate resources for workers in HPC scheduler (PBS/SLURM).
 In other words, it submits SLURM/PBS jobs as needed.

 **Note:** This is feature is in a preview mode.
-It works but semantics, default configuration, or API could changed in future versions.
+It works but semantics, default configuration, or API could be changed in future versions.

 To solve the terminology clash between HQ jobs and PBS/SLURM jobs, we will call the latter as "mjobs" (= manager jobs, where we use manager as an umbrella term for PBS or SLURM).